-Baroque & Beyond – North Carolina produces an annual series of period music concerts held in Chapel Hill at Chapel of the Cross (304 E. Franklin Street).
+Baroque & Beyond – North Carolina produces an annual series of period music concerts held in Chapel Hill at Holy Trinity Lutheran Church (227 E. Rosemary Street, Chapel Hill, NC).
 Music of the baroque era, with occasional excursions into the classic and romantic eras, is heard on instruments of the period.
 Baroque & Beyond is committed to historically informed performance practices (HIP).
 The series is presented by Preservation Chapel Hill.

 In late 2004, Beverly moved back home to North Carolina after spending many years in the Pacific Northwest.
 While based in Spokane, Washington, she performed, recorded, toured, and served as artistic director of two period music organizations, producing and performing an average of 60 concerts per season.
 A founding director of both Connoisseur Concerts and Allegro, Bev specializes in period music of the baroque era.
 Accomplishments include founding the Northwest Bach Festival, the Royal Fireworks Festival & Concert™, Allegro’s Viennese Ball, Music in Historic Homes, and Period Music at The Met.